Tests and Assessments

 For many years students in our district, as well as districts across the state, have been assessed on an annual basis with the Iowa Assessments.
 The Iowa City Community School District has traditionally elected to administer these assessments in October.

-The new assessments are required to be administered between in April of 2019 and will be available in online and paper formats.
+The new assessments are required to be administered in April and will be available in online and paper formats.
 The grade levels, tests, and recommended administration times are provided below:

 Tests Grade Levels Recommended